drewm27/speakerrankings/portable/speakers/TDK-A33.md

 layout: page
 title: TDK A33 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The TDK A33 ranks #102 out of 130 total Medium Size Portable Bluetooth Speakers Ranked.
+share-description: "The TDK A33 ranks #102 out of 130 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The TDK A33 ranks [#102 out of 130 total Medium Size Portable Bluetooth Speakers Ranked](/portable/medium/#102-tdk-a33) for sound quality.
+The TDK A33 ranks [#102 out of 130 total Medium Size Portable Bluetooth Speakers](/portable/medium/#102-tdk-a33) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #102 TDK A33
 - Negatives: Not as deep of bass as competitors.
 Slightly recessed treble.